Monarchs of the Hawaiian Islands: Land division

 Land was divided up in strict adherence to the wishes of the Ali‘i Nui.
 The mokupuni (island) was split into several ʻāpana districts with boundaries running from the highest mountain peak to the beach and about a mile out to sea.
 Each district was ruled by an Aliʻi ʻAikapana appointed by the ruling chief (Alii 'Aimoku).
 The 'apana were further split into ahupua'au, named after the boundary altar where local taxes were collected during the Makahiki.
 An ahupua'au was ruled by an Alii 'Ai Ahupua'a and managed by a headman called a Konohiki.

 Furthermore, each ahupua'a was cut into smaller slivers of land ('Ili Ahupua'a), each ruled by an Alii 'Ai 'Iliahupua'a.
 These were the divisions of land which belonging to commoners (maka'ainana).
 Although the Chiefs were the formal owners, the commoners were their tenants and were given use of the land.

 Duties and responsibilities

 The ali‘i nui were responsible for making sure the people observed a strict kapu (a code of conduct relating to taboos).
 The system had rules regarding many aspects of Hawaiian social order, fishing rights, and even where women could eat.
-After the death of Kamehameha I the system was abolished, and the Hawaiian religion was also abandoned.
+After the death of Kamehameha I the system was abolished, and the Hawaiian religion was also banned as Hawai’i was forcefully assimilated.